 I collapsed on the edge of my bed and buried my face in my hands.
 Was this really happening?
 It was at that moment that I realized everything I’d worked for could all fall apart.
 And it did.

 Losing that much money sucked, for lack of a better word.
 When my wife asked me if we would be OK, I’d never felt more shame than when I had to admit no—no, I don’t think so.
-I couldn’t help but wonder if she would leave me and if she would take our 2-year-old with her.
-Because of a business transaction gone wrong, a risk I took that she shouldn’t have to pay for.
-But she decided to stick with me, to stand by my side and support me 100 percent.
+I couldn’t help but wonder if she would leave me and if she would take our 2-year-old with her because of a business transaction gone wrong, a risk I took that she shouldn’t have to pay for.
+But she decided to stick with me, to stand by my side and support me 100%.

 The weeks and months following this failed deal were the hardest of my life.
 I lost my business.
 I lost my savings.
 I lost my house.
 I lost my confidence.
 I remember lying in bed for days doing nothing but feeling the heavy gravity of the situation.

-But, I know now, I would never be where I am today without this traumatic experience.
+But I know now I would never be where I am today without this traumatic experience.
 When you lose everything, you are forced to change.
-And I did change on that day.
+And I did change that day.